nnirror/facet/README.md

 ## Installation and getting started

 1. Download and install Node.js (must be v14 or greater) and npm: https://www.npmjs.com/get-npm
 2. Download and install SoX as a command line tool (the latest version is 14.4.2): http://sox.sourceforge.net/ If using homebrew: `brew install sox` should work.
 If running on Windows: you need to modify your Path environment variable so that sox can be run from the command line.
-Ultimately you need to be able to run the command `sox` from the command line and verify that it's installed properly.
+Ultimately you need to be able to run the command `sox` from the command line and verify that it's installed.
 3. Download or clone the Facet repository.
 4. In a terminal, navigate to the root of the Facet repository, and run `npm install`.
 5. After the previous command completes, run `npm run facet`.
-This will start both servers that run in the background for Facet to work.
+This will start the servers that run in the background for generating and patterns and keeping time.
 If running on Windows: Windows has a firewall by default for local connections (on the same private network), and it needs to be disabled, or you can manually allow the connection via the confirmation dialog from the Windows firewall system when starting up the servers.
 6. In a browser tab, navigate to http://localhost:1124.
 This is the browser window with the code editor.
+7. If using Max: Open File Preferences, click "Add Path", and add the Facet repo directory.
+Make sure to select the Subfolders checkbox.
+Create a new patcher, and add a "facet" object.
+Connect its left outlet (audio channel 1) and middle outlet (audio channel 2) to a DAC.
+8. If using Max for Live: move the `max/facet.amxd` and `max/facet_4ch.amxd` files from this directory to where you store your Max for Live Audio Effect devices.
+Drop an instance of `facet.axmd` into a track in a Live set.
+Check that the track is not muted.
-7. Copy this command into the code editor in the browser: `$('test').sine(100).play();` Move your cursor so it's on the line.
+9. Copy this command into the code editor in the browser: `$('test').sine(100).play();` Move your cursor so it's on the line.
 Hit `[ctrl + enter]` to run the command.
 The code editor application will always briefly highlights to illustrate what command(s) ran.
-You should hear a sine wave playing out of your computer's default sound card.
+You should hear a sine wave playing.
+Hit `[ctrl + .]` to stop.

 ## Facet commands